The Mining and Exploration News in Mexico: Highlights on the Second Week of September 2023

 ON SOCIAL RESPONSIBILITY

-On the image below: Silicified vein ridge on a project in the Sonoran Desert.
+On the image below: Specularite-quartz matrix breccia in a project in the Sonoran Desert.
 Picture by Jorge Cirett.

-The Mining and Exploration News in Mexico: Highlights on the First Week of August 2023
+The Mining and Exploration News in Mexico: Highlights on the Fifth Week of February 2024

 By Jorge Cirett